 Reach for this book when your child faces a situation where the 'rules' seem to conflict with who they are, or when they need to see that being true to oneself is more important than winning.
 It is a powerful resource for navigating moments of exclusion and teaching children how to advocate for systemic change.
 This biography follows Bilqis Abdul-Qaadir, a record breaking basketball player who was told she could not play professionally because of her hijab.
 Rather than choosing between her faith and her sport, she chose to change the game for everyone.
 It handles themes of justice and identity with grace and courage, making it an essential read for building resilience and a sense of fairness in children ages 4 to 8.
 You might choose it to celebrate Muslim identity or to introduce the concept of peaceful activism.

-The book deals directly with religious discrimination and exclusion.
+The book depicts Bilqis facing discrimination due to her hijab, specifically a rule preventing her from playing professional basketball while wearing it.
 The approach is realistic and rooted in social justice.
 The resolution is triumphant and hopeful, showing the result of years of advocacy.

-A second grader who is beginning to notice that some spaces aren't designed for people like them, or a young athlete who is struggling with the pressure to conform to team standards at the expense of their individuality.
+A second grader who is beginning to notice that some rules can unfairly exclude people, or a young athlete who is struggling with the pressure to conform to team standards at the expense of their individuality.

 Read the back matter first.
 It provides the real-world timeline and more details about the FIBA rule change which helps answer the inevitable 'Did this really happen?' questions.
-A parent might see their child being left out of a group activity or hear their child ask, 'Why do I have to change who I am to fit in?'
+A parent might hear their child ask, 'Why can't I wear my hijab and still play?' or 'Why do the rules say I have to choose between my faith and my sport?'

 Younger children (4-5) will focus on the 'lion' metaphor and the unfairness of being told 'no.' Older children (7-8) will grasp the broader implications of activism and the concept of changing laws and regulations.